Business valuation: Option pricing approaches

 In general, equity may be viewed as a call option on the firm, and this allows for the valuation of troubled firms which may otherwise be difficult to analyse.
 The classic application of this approach is to the valuation of distressed securities, already discussed in the original Black–Scholes paper.
-Here, since the principle of limited liability protects equity investors, shareholders would choose not to repay the firm's debt where the value of the firm (as perceived) is less than the value of the outstanding debt; see bond valuation.
-Of course, where firm value is greater than debt value, the shareholders would choose to repay (i.e. exercise their option) and not to liquidate.
-Thus analogous to out the money options which nevertheless have value, equity will (may) have value even if the value of the firm falls (well) below the face value of the outstanding debt—and this value can (should) be determined using the appropriate option valuation technique.
-See also Merton model.
-(A further application of this principle is the analysis of principal–agent problems; see contract design under principal–agent problem.)
+Here, since the principle of limited liability protects equity investors, shareholders would choose not to repay the firm's debt where the value of the firm as perceived is less than the value of the outstanding debt; see bond valuation.
+Where firm value is greater than debt value, the shareholders would choose to repay (i.e. exercise their option) and not to liquidate.
+Thus analogous to out the money options which nevertheless have value, equity may have value even if the value of the firm falls well below the face value of the outstanding debt—and this value can be determined using the appropriate option valuation technique.

-Certain business situations, and the parent firms in those cases, are also logically analysed under an options framework; see "Applications" under the Real options valuation references.
+Certain business situations, and the parent firms in those cases, are also logically analysed under an options framework.
 Just as a financial option gives its owner the right, but not the obligation, to buy or sell a security at a given price, companies that make strategic investments have the right, but not the obligation, to exploit opportunities in the future; management will of course only exercise where this makes economic sense.
-Thus, for companies facing uncertainty of this type, the stock price may (should) be seen as the sum of the value of existing businesses (i.e., the discounted cash flow value) plus any real option value.
-Equity valuations here, may (should) thus proceed likewise.
-Compare PVGO.
+Thus, for companies facing uncertainty of this type, the stock price may be seen as the sum of the value of existing businesses (i.e., the discounted cash flow value) plus any real option value.
+Equity valuations here, may thus proceed likewise.

 A common application is to natural resource investments.
-Here, the underlying asset is the resource itself; the value of the asset is a function of both quantity of resource available and the price of the resource in question.
+Here, the value of the asset is a function of both quantity of resource available and the price of the resource in question.
 The value of the resource is then the difference between the value of the asset and the cost associated with developing the resource.
-Where positive ("in the money") management will undertake the development, and will not do so otherwise, and a resource project is thus effectively a call option.
-A resource firm may (should) therefore also be analysed using the options approach.
+Where positive, "in the money", management will undertake the development, and will not do so otherwise, and a resource project is thus effectively a call option.
+A resource firm may therefore also be analysed using the options approach.
 Specifically, the value of the firm comprises the value of already active projects determined via DCF valuation (or other standard techniques) and undeveloped reserves as analysed using the real options framework.
-See Mineral economics.